RajanDhamala/What-i_Learned_Today/Learned.md

 date:2024/08/23 today i tried to polish my css skill and be the decent frontrnt developer and designer and still a lot to learn and more to explore in this world will fully commit from day after today in my developer journey

+date:2024/08/24 today i learned and redux toolkit and made todo app using it still didnt get full claratity about making stores and configurations but will surely understand swoly and steadlt soon ..